 Afaa Michael Weaver

-In 1951 in Baltimore, Maryland, Afaa Michael Weaver, formerly known as Michael S. Weaver, was born to working class parents.
-He attended public schools and graduated as a National Merit finalist at the age of sixteen.
-After two years at the University of Maryland, he entered the world of factory life alongside his father and uncles and remained a factory worker for fifteen years.
-These years were a literary apprenticeship during which he wrote and published poetry, short fiction, and freelance journalism.
-During that time he also started 7th Son Press and Blind Alleys, a literary journal.
+Afaa Michael Weaver was born Michael S. Weaver in Baltimore, Maryland, in 1951.
+The son of working class parents, he attended public schools and graduated as a National Merit finalist at the age of sixteen.
+After two years at the University of Maryland, he took a factory job alongside his father and uncles and remained a factory worker for fifteen years.
+During this period, he wrote and published poetry, short fiction, and freelance journalism; he also founded 7th Son Press and Blind Alleys, a literary journal.

-His first book of poetry, Water Song, was published in 1985 as part of the Callaloo series.
-He received a NEA fellowship for poetry six months after signing the contract for the collection and left factory life to attend Brown University’s graduate writing program on a full university fellowship, where he completed an MA with a focus on theater and playwriting.
-Concurrently, he completed his BA in literature in English at Excelsior College.
+Weaver’s first book of poetry, Water Song (Callaloo Journal), was published in 1985.
+Six months after signing the contract, he received a fellowship from the National Endowment for the Arts and left the factory to attend Brown University’s graduate writing program on a full university fellowship.
+He received an MA in theater and playwriting at Brown, while simultaneously completing a BA in literature at Excelsior College.

-Weaver has been a Pew fellow in poetry and taught in National Taiwan University and Taipei National University of the Arts in Taiwan as a Fulbright Scholar.
-He teaches at Drew University in Madison, New Jersey, and Simmons College in Boston, Massachusetts, and lives in Somerville, Massachusetts.
+Weaver has received numerous fellowships and awards, including a 1995 fellowship from the Pennsylvania State Arts Council, a 1998 Pew Fellowship, and a 2002 Fulbright Scholar appointment to Taiwan, where he taught at the National Taiwan University and Taipei National University of the Arts.
+He teaches at Drew University in New Jersey and Simmons College in Massachusetts.
+He lives in Somerville, Massachusetts.